How Yoga Improves Your Mental Health in 4 Surprising Ways

 Grow Your Mindset

 Yoga is also really effective in promoting what educators call a growth mindset.
-A fixed mindset in which your fear of failure causes stagnation limits your ability to change, grow, and improve.
-Yoga teaches you to experience failure as part of the growth process rather than as a referendum on your worthiness as a human.
+A fixed mindset in which your fear of failure causes stagnation limits your ability to change and improve.
+Yoga teaches you to experience failure as part of the growth process rather as that as a referendum on your worthiness as a human.
 Failure on the yoga mat happens early and often as your body tries to assimilate new skills.
 This low-stakes arena for failure is a valuable learning tool, proving that if we put in time and effort, we can all do hard things.

 It’s All in Your Head